Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Experiments

 To compare the Neyman-Scott process model and the baseline model quantitatively, we compare the predictive log-likelihoods produced on held-out regions of the data.
 In particular, we hold out 10\% of the event space by masking 10\% of the observed time interval (4 randomly chosen days) for each embassy during inference.
 The baseline model achieves a predictive likelihood of $-196.9$ nats/document whereas the \gls{NSP} achieves -$189.1$ nats/document, suggesting the \gls{NSP} better generalizes to out-of-sample data.

-\Cref{fig:embassy}B-C presents the important diplomatic events detected by both models.
-The Neyman-Scott process model inferred two important and contemporaneous events: one about a celebration in the United States (green) and another about a hostage event involving Uganda (red), as seen in the top words shown in~\cref{fig:embassy}.
+\Cref{fig:embassy} presents the important diplomatic events detected by both models.
+The Neyman-Scott process model inferred two important and contemporaneous events: one about a celebration in the United States (green) and another about a hostage event involving Uganda (red), as seen in the top words shown in~\cref{fig:embassy} (bottom).
 The first event points to United States Bicentennial, which celebrated the 200th anniversary of adopting the Declaration of Independence~\citep{halloran_1976}.
 The second event points to Operation Entebbe, which was a hostage-rescue mission in Uganda ordered by Israel Defence Forces~\citep{smith_1976}.

 Notably, the Neyman-Scott process model was able to distinguish temporally overlapping events.
 It inferred that the two important events detected were temporally overlapping.
-This inference was consistent with historical facts: both the bicentennial celebration and Operation Entebbe indeed occurred on the same day in history (July 4, 1976).
-In contrast, the baseline clustering model (\Cref{fig:embassy}, middle) merged the bicentennial celebration event and Operation Entebbe since they both happened in the same week This result illustrates the modeling power of Neyman-Scott processes for document streams: its continuous-time nature allows for the detection of overlapping latent events with both temporal- and sender-specificity.
+This inference was consistent with historical facts: both the Bicentennial celebration and Operation Entebbe indeed occurred on the same day in history (July 4, 1976).
+In contrast, the baseline clustering model (\Cref{fig:embassy}, top) merged the Bicentennial celebration event and Operation Entebbe since they both happened in the same week This result illustrates the modeling power of Neyman-Scott processes for document streams: its continuous-time nature allows for the detection of overlapping latent events with temporal, entity, and content specificity.